On the Rocks: A Political Comedy: Premiere

+The play was directed by Lewis Casson.

 Context

 The play was written in the midst of the Depression, and shortly after Hitler had come to power in Germany.
 The figure of the Prime Minister recalls that of Ramsay MacDonald, who was running the National Government at the time it was written.
 Shaw had recently given a lecture entitled "In Praise of Guy Fawkes" in which he had spoken very positively of British Fascist leader Oswald Mosley.
 Beatrice Webb described it as a "painfully incoherent tirade" in which "he said nothing in particular except for the laudation of Oswald Mosley as the 'man of the future'".
 Webb later noted that Shaw's enthusiasm had abated after Mosley became associated more with Nazism than with Italian-style Fascism.

 Plot

 In the near future Britain is descending into social chaos as a result of economic collapse.
 The Liberal Prime minister, Sir Arthur Chavender, is having to find a way to deal with the problem.
 A national government has not worked.
 In the Cabinet Room the Prime Minister meets various advisers, members of his family, a mysterious female doctor, and deputations from the people.
 Chavender is described as a typical politician, who "could be trusted to talk and say nothing, to thump the table and do nothing".
 When the deputation representing the unemployed arrives, Chavender suavely dismisses them with empty promises, but finds himself disturbed by the resentment of the more perceptive delegates.
 A conversation with his wife further weakens his self-confidence.

 Chavender meets with Old Hipney, a veteran of the Labour movement.
 Hipney says that parliament has had its day.
 Decisive leadership is needed.
 A female doctor arrives and tells him that he will die of mental enervation unless he changes.
 Chavender has a radical change of heart.
 Inspired by Stalin, he proposes to introduce wholesale nationalisation of industry and compulsory public service.
 He meets with members of the Labour and Conservative parties, who initially approve his plan, as does Sir Jafna Pandranath, a Sri Lankan millionaire who represents the business interests of the British Empire.
 Soon, however, negotiations break down, and Chavender says that a dictatorship is the only answer to stop the ineffective chatter and competing interests of the various factions.
 Dexter Rightside, the Conservative leader, is horrified and promises to provoke a counter-revolution should any such thing happen.
 The Labour figures are also appalled that the independence of Trades Unions will be lost.
 Pandranath, however, is in favour of the scheme, declaring democracy to be dead.
 Hipney states that we need a new Napoleon.
 Chavender agrees that such a man might be needed, but that he would hate the man for the brutality of the regime he would have to introduce to make it work.
 The mob of the unemployed then break into the room, smashing windows and singing "England arise!".